Syxpi/auto_dl/README.md

 ## Known Bugs

-- Bug with automatic update. (he declares to find a new version even though we have the latest version) **[Will be temporarily removed from the script]**
+- Bug with automatic update. (he declares to find a new version even though we have the latest version.
+Additionally, the update does not install at all.) **[Will be temporarily removed from the script]**

 ## Features

 What is Auto_dl?
 It is very simple.